TehBrian/tehbrian.github.io/README.md

 Add some *aNiMaTiOnS* wow fancy.

-Possibly add a " and " portfolio with some work I've done?
+Possibly add a portfolio with some work I've done?
 Not like I've done anything important.

 ISSUES
 -